 Natural, Unspoiled Beaches in Florida

-Along the Sunshine State's thousands of miles of coastline are more than a few remote, unspoiled natural beaches in Florida where you can escape from life for a while.
+Along the Sunshine State's thousands of miles of coastline are more than a few remote, unspoiled natural beaches where you can get away from it all for a while.

 By Katherine O'Neal

 On a picture-perfect spring afternoon, you would expect the beach to be packed.
 It is spring break, the height of tourist season, but my only companions are a couple of seagulls, hoping I'll drop a potato chip as I eat my lunch with my back to the dunes.

 Here in Caladesi Island State Park, consistently ranked as one of America's top beaches, crowds are never a problem.
 It takes a little time to get here.
 There are only two ways out from the mainland - public passenger ferry or private boat.
 But the half-hour kayak paddle was well worth the effort.

 A mother dolphin and two calves are chasing snook through the shallows 100 feet from my feet.
 The show drags on for 20 minutes, until finally my friends head offshore.
 I look at my watch and it is time to go.
 But I linger a little more; wishing time could just stand still on this little patch of paradise.

 When it comes to beaches, the King (or Queen) of the Coastline is Florida, hands down.
 If you count all bays and inlets - where you'll find the "secret" sandy getaways usually known only to locals - Florida’s coastline spans over 1,000 miles.